 The first coordinated community project was in 1997.
 Looking for a Millennium project, the St. Columba’s Havelock North Environmental Group supported a local restoration.The first area restored is known as Park’s Reach, after the group’s instigators, Hetty and Cyril Park.

-Since then HBRC has lead an enhancement programme with the aim of improving public access to the stream edges and improving water quality.
+Since then the Regional Council has lead an enhancement programme with the aim of improving public access to the stream edges and improving water quality.
 Significant support and enthusiasm has come from marae on the banks of the waterway, who have been a driving force for enhancement.
 Also involved in the planting projects from Whakatū to Bridge Pa are schools, churches, Hastings District Council, community groups and local residents.

 View a short video about Karamū Stream.